Academic Catalog

 Description

 Advanced archery concepts in shot foundation development.
-Scapulae positioning, breathing, imagery, focusing, relaxation and various physical training methodologies are presented.
-Aligning and tuning methods will be presented.
+Scapulae positioning, breathing, imagery, focusing, relaxation, and various physical training methodologies are presented.
+Aligning and tuning methods are presented.

 Course Objectives